-There are 20 existing river accesses along the Cedar River in Black Hawk County.
+There are 18 existing river accesses along the Cedar River in Black Hawk County.
 Some accesses are appropriate for motorized boats and others suitable only for canoes, kayaks, and other non-motorized devices.
-Of these 20 accesses, two are unofficial accesses for portaging around the dams in downtown Waterloo, and one access in Hartman Reserve has been closed to the public but can still be used as part of the Cedar Valley Paddlers Trail.
-Figure 2-7 provides details about each river access:
+In addition, there are two carry-down areas for portaging around the dams in downtown Waterloo.

 A range of public facilities are available at water trail access points including public restrooms, drinking water, and other park amenities.
 Figure 2-8 lists the existing facilities near each river access:

 The Cedar River runs through numerous parks, recreational areas, and business districts.
 Much of the river is surrounded by wetlands situated within the floodplain, creating a unique wilderness experience.
 The bottomland forests around the Cedar River present abundant opportunities for seeing wildlife including a wide variety of birds as well as deer, turtles, and mussels.

 There are several variables to consider when reviewing each river access along the Cedar River:

 - Slope of the path to the river

 - Slope of the launch/ramp into the river

 - Angle of the launch/ramp relative to the river